RediSearch/redisearch-py/API.md

 - **fields**: a list of TextField or NumericField objects
 - **no_term_offsets**: If true, we will not save term offsets in the index
 - **no_field_flags**: If true, we will not save field flags that allow searching in specific fields
-- **no_score_indexes**: If true, we will not save optimized top score indexes for single word queries
 - **stopwords**: If not None, we create the index with this custom stopword list.
 The list can be empty